UNDP-Accelerator-Labs/AI-map/README.md

 # Mainstreaming data innovation through the UNDP Accelerator Labs Network

-Taking stock of the mainstreaming of data innovation through the UNDP Accelerator Labs network.
+Over the past four years, the Accelerator Labs Network has been pushing for the mainstreaming of data innovation in development practice.
+Here we take stock of these efforts and highlight a certain convergence between computaional techniques, datasources, and application areas.
-This is purposefully reductive to show the data-related "projects".
-These are all part of broader portfolios of interventions.
+This list is intentionally reductive.
+It focuses on data innovation "projects".
+It should be noted however, that these are all part of broader portfolios of interventions.
-Note we do not cover initiatives like crowdmapping here, as these are covered by the collective intelligence work of the labs.
+Overall, we see data innovation a means to an end, not as an objective in itself.

-The next frontier is data collaboratives to ensure sustainability of these efforts.
+The next frontier for much of these projects is to establish data collaboratives to ensure their sustainability.
+More to come on this soon…
-Ultimately, data and computational techniques are a means to an end.

 <table>
 	<thead>